 What considerations of the data minimisation principle do we need to make?

 The data minimisation principle requires you to identify the minimum amount of personal data you need to fulfil your purpose, and to only process that information, and no more.
-For example, Article 5(1)(c) of the GDPR says
+For example, Article 5(1)(c) of the UK GDPR says

 ‘1.
 Personal data shall be